By Ed Staskus

-It’s often said yoga takes you into the present moment, the only place where life exists.
+It is often said yoga takes you right into the present, the only place where life exists.
 Don’t become attached to anything, just flow with it.
 The past can be depressing and the future an anxious place.
 Being in the now is being both in time and stepping out of time.

 Yoga used to be about spiritual realization.
 It has become becoming one with your body.
 In any case, in line with a new emphasis on living in the now it has become the pursuit of self-realization.

 Athletes often describe themselves as being at their best when they are in the zone, playing in the now.
 “I treat every day like it’s my last day with a basketball,” said LeBron James, arguably the best basketball player of his age.
 “See the ball, hit the ball,” said Pete Rose, arguably the best baseball player of his age.
 “I never looked down the road,” said Jerry Rice, arguably the best football player of his age.
 “It was always about playing each and every game 100 percent.”